SalesforceSFDC/Apex/APEX.md

 ## Getter and Setter Methods
 * Get (getter) method is used to pass values from the controller to the VF page.
 * Whereas, the set (setter) method is used to set the value back to controller variable.
+## Change Data Capture
+Change Data Capture is a streaming product on the Lightning Platform that enables you to efficiently integrate your Salesforce data with external systems.
+With Change Data Capture, you can receive changes of Salesforce records in real time and synchronize corresponding records in an external data store.
+Change Data Capture publishes events for changes in Salesforce records corresponding to create, update, delete, and undelete operations.
+Use Change Data Capture to update data in an external system instead of doing periodic exports or API polling.
+Change Data Capture is part of the data replication process for the cloud.
+Data replication includes the following stages:
+* Day 0 copy of the entire data set to the external system
+* Continuous synchronization of new and updated data to the external system (it publishes the deltas of Salesforce data, whether for new records or changed records.
+Change Data Capture requires an integration app for receiving events and performing updates in the external system)
+* Reconciliation of duplicate data between the two systems
+* Receiving events for new, changed, deleted, and undeleted Salesforce records is the best suited scenario for Changed Data Capture.